 The private pension fund system -- consolidated in 1995 -- provided a growing base for capital markets until the 2001-2002 economic and financial crises.
 Following the government’s 2005 debt restructuring, private pension funds once again became significant players in domestic capital markets.
 However, the government's nationalization of the private pension funds’ assets in November 2008 shut down the funds’ investment activities.
 As a result of the nationalization, Argentina’s Social Security Agency (ANSES) now holds large equity stakes in domestic and foreign firms trading on the local stock exchange, and has also taken on the private pension funds’ holdings of federal and provincial government debt.
 This nationalization considerably decreased the liquidity and depth of the securities market in Argentina.

-The Argentine Government owns stakes ranging from 1 percent to 31 percent in 42 companies through its Social Security Agency ANSES.
+The Argentine government owns stakes ranging from 1 percent to 31 percent in 42 companies through ANSES.
 U.S. investors also own shares in some of these companies.
 As part of the ANSES takeover of Argentina’s private pension system in 2008, the government agreed to commit itself to being a passive investor in the companies and limit the exercise of its voting rights to 5 percent, regardless of the percentage of a company it actually owned.
-In April 2011, the GoA removed the 5 percent cap and moved to increase ANSES’ influence over these companies by nominating members for their boards of directors and exercising influence over issues such as dividend payments, etc.
+In April 2011, the GOA removed the 5 percent cap and moved to increase ANSES’ influence over these companies by nominating members for their boards of directors and exercising influence over issues such as dividend payments.

 There is an increasing awareness of corporate social responsibility (CSR) among both producers and consumers.
 Foreign and local enterprises both tend to follow generally accepted CSR principles, such as the OECD Guidelines for Multinational Enterprises.
 CSR practices are welcomed by beneficiary communities throughout Argentina.

 Demonstrations are common in metropolitan Buenos Aires and occur in other major cities and rural areas.
 Protesters on occasion block streets, highways, and major intersections, causing traffic jams and delaying travel.
 While demonstrations are usually nonviolent, individuals sometimes seek confrontation with the police and vandalize private property.
+Looting in several cities in December 2012 led to two deaths and approximately 25 injured.
 Groups occasionally protest in front of the U.S. Embassy or U.S.-affiliated businesses.
 Though political violence is always concerning, it is not widely considered a hindrance to the investment climate in Argentina.

 Corruption, including bribery, raises the costs and risks of doing business.
 Corruption has a corrosive impact on both market opportunities overseas for U.S. companies and the broader business climate.
 It also deters international investment, stifles economic growth and development, distorts prices, and undermines the rule of law.